mebeim/stream-locker/README.md

 ![logo][1]
 Stream Locker
 ========================

-This extension blocks annoying popups on streaming sites and intercepts media webrequests to capture compatible video sources and display them in the lightweight default Google Chrome's HTML5 player.
-The `blacklist.txt` file can be easily modified to add/remove sites without the need to reinstall or update the extension.
-I coded this extension just for fun and I'm using it regularly, but I'm currently not interested in publishing it to the Chrome Web Store.
+This extension blocks annoying popups on streaming sites and intercepts media webrequests to capture compatible video sources and display them in the lightweight default HTML5 player of your browser.
+As of now, sites are blacklisted using the `blacklist.txt` file, which can be easily manually modified to add/remove sites without the need to reinstall or update the extension.
+In the future, the blacklist will be fully manageable through the extension's options.
+I coded this extension just for fun and I'm using it regularly, but I'm currently not interested in publishing it.

 Installation
 ------------

+To install Stream Locker **check the available [releases][2]**.

+### Chrome

-To install Stream Locker **check the available [releases][2]**, which provide a packaged `.crx` file which can be dragged and dropped int your `chrome://extensions` page to manually install the extension.
-You can also install Stream Locker from the same page by checking the checkbox "develoepr mode", then choosing "Load unpacked extension" and selecting the folder containing the extension source.
+Navigate to `chrome://extensions` and drag and drop the packaged `.crx` file in the page.
+You can also enable "developer mode" and click on "Load unpacked extension" selecting the folder containing the extension source.

 **Please note** taht developer mode extensions (not installed from the store, like this one) will cause Chrome to raise a warning at startup recommending to disable them.
-A workaround to hide this annoying message can be found [here][3].
+A workaround to hide this annoying message (at least on Windows) can be found [here][3].

+### Firefox

+Navigate to `about:debugging`, and click on "Load Temporary Add-on".
+Next, either select the `.zip` file or the `manifest.json` in the folder containing the extension source.

+**Please note** that since this extension is not already published nor signed, it doesn't have an add-on ID, and cannot be installed permanently.
+I'm planning on doing it in the near future.

 Player keyboard/mouse shortcuts
 -------------------------------